TorchDR/TorchDR/docs/source/all.rst

 class.
 :class:`torchdr.SparseNeighborEmbedding` relies on the sparsity of the input affinity to compute the attractive term in linear time.
-:class:`torchdr.SampledNeighborEmbedding` inherits from this class and adds the possibility to approximate the repulsive term of the loss via negative samples.
+:class:`torchdr.NegativeSamplingNeighborEmbedding` inherits from this class and adds the possibility to approximate the repulsive term of the loss via negative samples.

 .. autosummary::